ryapric/minecraft-server/terraform/aws/README.md

 `[ IN PROGRESS ]`

-To deploy this Terraform config to AWS, you'll need the following in addition to the core requirements listed in the root `README`:
+To deploy this Terraform config to AWS, you'll need the following:

+* Terraform
+* An `ssh` client
 * An AWS account
-* Credentials that allow your local machine to create/destroy AWS resources.
-It doesn't matter what kind, since the `backend.tf` config is an empty `s3 {}` block.
+* An AWS IAM User or assumable Role (User is easier, if it's just for this use case)
+* Appropriate IAM permissions for your User/Role to manage the lifecycle of the AWS resources

 CHECK OUT `data-backup-storage` FIRST!!!